mehulpurohit97/furniture-classification/README.md

 This is a project of classification of furniture - bed, chair, lamp, wardrobe from the given image.
 The codes are based on implementation of ResNet50 on Python 3, Keras and TensorFlow using Transfer Learning.
 The model generates a class label from 4 classes - bed, chair, lamp and wardrobe.

+You can see the code example in furniture_detection.ipynb.

 # Data Preprocessing

 * There are 4 classes – Bed, Chair, Lamp & Wardrobe.